cliffhall/react-dtmf-dialer/README.md

 With React/Redux, reducers generally handle actions that we dispatch from the UI, e.g., 'play these two tones'.
 However reducers are meant to manage serializable application state.
-A Web Audio system is not a serializable thing and has no place being handled in a reducer.
+A Web Audio system is not a serializable object and has no place being handled in a reducer.
 Instead, we handle such things with middleware.

 This demo and [the accompanying video](https://youtu.be/zps9YDPJha0) demonstrate how to achieve that.